We are thrilled that you are considering Denison as a transfer applicant, and we look forward to reading your application!

 Am I eligible for aid as a transfer student?

-Yes, transfer students at Denison are eligible for both merit and need-based aid.
+Yes, both international and domestic transfer students at Denison are eligible for aid.
 There is no additional application for students to be considered for merit aid, simply submit the Denison Transfer Application and you will be eligible.
-Applicants wishing to be considered for need-based aid will need to opt-into that by submitting a FAFSA and CSS Profile by the application deadline (Nov 15 or April 15).
-Students will be notified of their merit and need-based aid packages at the time of admission.
+Domestic applicants wishing to be considered for need-based aid will need to opt-into that by submitting a FAFSA and CSS Profile by the application deadline (Nov 15 or April 15).
+All International applicants are required to submit a Denison Certificate of Finances.
+Students will be notified of their aid packages at the time of admission.

 Who should I reach out to with questions?